tal-z/SoundsLike/README.md

 - Database Entity Resolution

 ## How to install it:
 For now, no pip install is available.
 To use SoundsLike, you'll need to download the SoundsLike directory and save it where you want it.
+You can download the individual modules instead if you prefer; there are no inter-dependencies.

 Pip install is planned for the future.

 ## Contents:
 - Homophones.py